AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/build-investor-dashboard.md

 With [[!DNL Magento's] Data Enrichment services](https://magento.com/services), you can include reports on:

-* Unique customers by state/region, age, gender, etc.
+* Unique customers by state/region, age, gender.

 ## Other Tips